material-components/material-components-ios/components/ProgressView/ProgressIndicators.md

 <img src="docs/assets/indeterminate-linear.gif" alt="An indeterminate linear progress indicator." width="300"/>

-To achieve an indeterminate linear progress view like the one above, do exactly as above, but set the `mode` property.
+To generate an indeterminate linear progress view like the one above, set the `mode` property.

 <!--<div class="material-code-render" markdown="1">-->
 #### Swift